 Your guide to the attractions in DC that are free and which require tickets.

 Many of Washington, DC's major attractions are open to the public and do not require tickets, including the Smithsonian museums, the Smithsonian National Zoo, the National Gallery of Art, and the national monuments and memorials.

 Tours of the White House are only available by advance arrangement through your member of Congress.
 You can contact your representative or senator's office up to six months in advance to request a tour.
+International visitors who want to visit the White House can contact their embassy in Washington, DC for assistance submitting a tour request.
 More information is available at whitehouse.gov.

-While the Library of Congress, the Supreme Court, the National Gallery of Art and the Smithsonian museums do not require tickets, you may want to check schedules in advance to take advantage of guided interpretive tours, lectures, IMAX movies and other programs.
+While the Library of Congress, Supreme Court, National Gallery of Art and Smithsonian museums do not require tickets, you may want to check schedules in advance to take advantage of guided interpretive tours, lectures, IMAX movies and other programs.